 There are two utilities, ctags/etags (vim/Emacs respectively) and cscope that can be integrated with your editor to provide some contextually aware editing assistance. ctags/etags works pretty much out of the box.
 Somewhat annoyingly, cscope requires you to generate a list of files for it to process.
 You may find that the find utility, and its filetype filters in particular, are very helpful for generating this file list.

-Find a project of reasonable complexity,3 set up ctags/etags and cscope, and integrate them with your editor of choice.
+Set up ctags/etags and cscope for any project of your choosing, and integrate them with your editor of choice.

 Submission checkoff: